 Service in the Netherlands

 The Netherlands isn't the most service-orientated country.
 It's normal to enter a shop and be left waiting unattended, and service in restaurants can be slow.
 Even the Dutch complain about the lack of good service in their country.
 One explanation is that employees get their salary no matter what.
-Commission systems, like bonus and percentage increases on every sale aimed at motivating staff to perform better, are relatively rare.
+Commission systems, like bonuses and percentage increases on every sale aimed at motivating staff to perform better, are relatively rare.

 Religion and secularism in the Netherlands